sharovatov/sharovatov.github.io/e/2024-01-qa-interview.md

 The process of defining the requirements for the job is called [job analysis](https://us.sagepub.com/en-us/nam/job-and-work-analysis/book258522): we may simply collect the tasks and activities which represent our candidate's work and extract the most common and the most important ones.

-**NB**: If we are going to interview a person to a big conservative corporation, chances are all their tasks are just Jira tickets with predefined sets of activities.
-If we want to interview a person for a small agile startup, it's likely that the desired tasks and activities will also imply a big deal of proactivity.

 The requirements must be validated: do they list all the work which is really needed?
 Don't they list too much?
 See [requirements testing article](https://qase.io/blog/working-with-requirements-in-testing/) for inspiration.

 Then we need to decide what checks we need to execute in order to see if the person is the right fit for our requirements.
 How do we design a test plan for the interview?

+**NB**: Please not forget that this article is devoted only to interview design from the skills perspective.
+Make sure you understand the profile of the candidate you're looking for and that you understand your company culture and how to verify if the person is a good fit for the culture.
+For instance, in some companies all QA tasks are just Jira tickets with predefined sets of activities while in others the desired tasks and activities also imply a big deal of proactivity.

 ### 1. Let's say we are hiring a manual tester to the team where we already have one.